vsczpv/vvm-riscv/README.md

        --memory-map <addr> <size>  Specify a new memory map at <addr> with <size> kibibytes.
                                    Size cannot be 0.
-                                   Size is in kibibytes.
                                    Address has to be aligned to 1KiB boundaries.
                                    Cannot be used with -m.

        --show-map                  Display current memory mappings and quit.

-       --load-at <addr>            Load program at specified address.
+       --load-at <addr>            Load and run program at specified address.

        -h, --help                  Show this prompt.
        --debug                     Step-by-step debbuger